AzureAD/passport-azure-ad/README.md

 * `domain_hint`: if you want to specify the domain that the user should use to sign in.
 This option is not supported for B2C tenant.

 * `login_hint`: if you want to prefill the username with a given value in the login page.
-The value should be the `upn` of an user, not the email (most times they are the same though).
+The value should be the `upn` of a user, not the email (most times they are the same though).

 * `prompt`: v1 and v2 endpoint support `login`, `consent` and `admin_consent`; B2C endpoint only supports `login`.